rbuxton1/newmechapod/README.md

 This code is all a passion project of mine and is something that I plan on working on as I have time and as I see fit.
 Any command reccomendations and general improvements are greatly appreciated, along with spellchecking my horrible spelling.
 Thanks for looking!

 # How to
 To unleash an unholy fire storm of flaming hot mechanized shit posts, all you must do is download the latest release under the [release tab](https://github.com/rbuxton1/newmechapod/releases).

+## IMPORTANT!
+To get it to work as smoothly as possible you should create both a directory called ``talker`` and a file called ``pod.config``, and atleast for the first run you should run the executable with sudo (or elevated command prompt) status.
+This is because it will need to create some files in the ``talker`` directory and some systems have problems with that with regular user privileges.

+## ALSO IMPORTANT!
+This code does not have a GUI and should be ran through a terminal.
+I recommend buying a raspberry pi, ssh-ing into it, and running the Java command (``sudo java -jar mechapod-[version]``) in a terminal multiplexer like Screen.
+I do not know how to do this on Windows.
+If someone knows how please let me know!

 Warning: I am not responsible for any damage, and I cannot garuntee that this code will not cause your computer to explode or that it will not become more funny than you.